Embedded E-Commerce Live Chat Software

 At the heart of chatbot technology lies natural language processing or NLP, the very same innovation that forms the basis of the voice recognition systems utilized by virtual assistants such as Google Now, Apple’s Siri, and Microsoft’s Cortana.

-Why Chatbots Are Such A Huge Opportunity.
+Why Chatbots Are Such A Big Chance.

-I’ll tell you why people appreciate chatbots.
+I’ll tell you why individuals appreciate chatbots.